Purushotham-Palla/amazonClone/README.md

 ## Overview

-The Amazon Front Page Clone project aims to mimic the layout and design of the Amazon.com landing page.
-It includes essential elements such as navigation, search functionality, category sections, and a footer with various links.
+Replicated the user interface and basic functionalities of the Amazon e-commerce platform using HTML and CSS, focusing on creating a visually appealing and responsive website.

 ## Features